Vietnam.vn - Nền tảng quảng bá Việt Nam

-Israeli Prime Minister Says 13,000 Hamas Fighters Killed
+Israeli Prime Minister says 13,000 Hamas fighters have been killed

 Công LuậnCông Luận11/03/2024

-According to Israeli statistics, nearly 31,000 Palestinians have been killed in Gaza during the five-month war, which began after Hamas militants attacked Israel on October 7, killing 1,200 people and taking 253 hostages.
+According to Israeli statistics, nearly 31,000 Palestinians have been killed in Gaza in the five-month war, which began after Hamas militants attacked Israel on October 7, killing 1,200 people and taking 253 hostages.

-Israeli Prime Minister says 13,000 Hamas fighters have been killed across the border.
+Israeli Prime Minister says 13,000 Hamas fighters were killed across the border.
 Image 1

 Israeli Prime Minister Benjamin Netanyahu.
 Photo: Reuters

-Gaza health authorities did not share the death toll between civilians and Hamas militants but said 72% of those killed were women and children.
-Hamas also rejected Israel's claims about the number of its fighters killed.
+Gaza health authorities did not break down the death toll between civilians and Hamas militants, but said 72% of those killed were women and children.
+Hamas also rejected Israel's claims of how many of its fighters had been killed.

 Mr Netanyahu told German media outlet Axel Springer, which owns the newspapers Politico, Bild and Welt TV, that expanding Israel's offensive into Rafah in the southernmost part of Gaza was key to defeating Hamas.